-If you want to participate in a Medicare-approved clinical research study, you do not need to get approval from us.
+If you want to participate in any Medicare-approved clinical research study, you do not need to tell us or to get approval from us.
 The providers that deliver your care as part of the clinical research study do not need to be part of our plan's network of providers.

-Although you do not need to get our plan's permission to be in a clinical research study, you do need to tell us before you start participating in a clinical research study.
+Although you do not need to get our plan's permission to be in a clinical research study, we encourage you to notify us in advance when you choose to participate in Medicare-qualified clinical trials.